-\textbf{\emph{Nodal line semimetal.}}-- In a 2D nodal line semimetal, the band touching of two bands extends from a discrete nodal point into a continuous one-dimensional open nodal line or closed nodal ring in phase space.
-We consider a representative 2D semimetal that hosts an isotropic iso-energy nodal loop, such as carbon nitride monolayer \cite{chen}, as described by,
+\textbf{\emph{Nodal line semimetal.}}-- In a 2D nodal line semimetal, the band touching of two bands extends from discrete nodal point into a continuous one-dimensional opened nodal line or closed nodal ring in phase space.
+We consider a representative 2D semimetal that hosts an isotropic equienergy nodal loop as described by the effective Hamiltonian,

 where $\Delta$ is a band inversion parameter.
 Solving Eq. (\ref{J_2D_3}) yields the approximate solution,